Why Recovery Is Becoming More Important Than Performance

 Final Thoughts

-But increasingly, people are beginning to understand the value of recovery.
+But increasingly, people are beginning to understand the deeper value of recovery.

 But as an essential part of living well.

-Because the goal is not simply to push harder.
+Because the goal was never simply to push harder.

 The goal is to remain healthy, capable, and resilient over the long term.